uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

     href: "#step-6-verify-successful-installation"
 ---

 USWDS source code is written in [Sass](https://sass-lang.com/), a powerful stylesheet language that builds automation, functions, and logic into CSS.
 Browsers can’t read native Sass files, so these files need to be compiled into CSS — usually a single CSS file — before we can use them.
 Basically, when you develop with USWDS, you do all your stylesheet work in Sass, then use a compiler to convert that Sass into CSS.
 We use [Gulp](https://gulpjs.com/), a task manager, to watch our directories for changes and compile our CSS whenever a change occurs.

 We’ve developed [`uswds-gulp`](https://github.com/uswds/uswds-gulp), a tool hosted on GitHub, to help teams install Gulp and get up and running as quickly as possible.
+In addition to compiling, `uswds-gulp` will also [autoprefix]({{ site.baseurl }}/documentation/developers/#sass-compilation-requirements) your CSS, minify it, and add sourcemaps for easier debugging.
+If you project doesn't already have a Sass-compiling workflow in place, check out `uswds-gulp`.

 The following steps use `uswds-gulp` to compile USWDS Sass.

 ## Step 1: Set up your project’s Sass entry point